JShum00/SMFViewer/AboutSMF.md

 The **SMF** (Simple Model Format) was used by **Terminal Reality**'s EVO engine, powering games like *4x4 Evolution* and *4x4 Evolution 2* in the early 2000s.
 These files store 3D model geometry similar to an obj or fbx.
 Think vertices, faces, uvs, texture references, and the lot.
 This viewer was made to view the vehicle SMF models.

 Unfortunately, SMF was never publicly documented.
-Every `.SMF` file was bundled inside the game’s proprietary `.POD` archive, which meant there were no clear tools to inspect or convert them — until now.
+Every `.SMF` file was bundled inside the game’s proprietary `.POD` archive, which meant there were no clear tools (at least for linux) to inspect or convert them — until now.

+**NOTE:**
+> [4x4Evolution.NET](http://www.4x4evolution.net/doku.php?id=modding_tools) has Modding Tools for use on Microsoft Windows OS by Dummiesman and Fuzzy who are part of the modding community of the game, check those out too.

 ---